Leo Cherne: Personal life and death

 Cherne was a gifted sculptor.
-His bust of Albert Schweitzer was displayed in the Smithsonian, his head of Abraham Lincoln in the Cabinet Room of the White House, and his bust of John F. Kennedy is in the National Portrait Gallery.
+His bust of Albert Schweitzer is displayed in the Smithsonian, his head of Abraham Lincoln in the Cabinet Room of the White House, and his bust of John F. Kennedy is in the National Portrait Gallery.

 William F. Buckley Jr. called Cherne "one of the most combative men ever bred...
 If he thought he was right about something, he would spend from now until doomsday pressing his view."

-Leo Cherne died age 86 on January 12, 1999, in New York.
+Leo Cherne died aged 86 on January 12, 1999, in New York.